Parish of Drumlease-Killargue

 Weekend Mass Times:

-The Saturday evening Vigil Mass is celebrated in Killargue at 7.00pm.
+The Saturday evening Vigil Mass is celebrated in Killargue at 8.00pm (7.00pm from November to March).
 The two Sunday morning Masses in the parish are celebrated in Newtownmanor at 10.00am and Dromahair at 11.15am.
 Consult your weekly Parish Newsletter on times and days for weekday Masses.

 Thanks to the people of all three parish areas, particularly all those who help in such a variety of ways, care for each church, contribute financially, take up collections, are active in the altar society, give contributions for flowers, do beautiful floral arrangements, take part in the Liturgy, sing in the choirs and provide musical accompaniment.
 Thanks to our soloists and instrumentalists for your generosity and support throughout the year.
-A special word of thanks to the Parish Pastoral Council.
+A special word of thanks to the Parish Pastoral Council and Finance Committee.

 Child Protection Training in this Parish and in Diocese of Kilmore: